Flow-Opt: Scalable Centralized Multi-Robot Trajectory Optimization with Flow Matching and Differentiable Optimization: Abstract

 \section{Abstract}

 In applications like warehouse automation, the quality of multi-robot trajectories is critical for maximizing throughput and efficiency.
 While centralized optimizers can produce high-quality, globally coordinated plans, they are often considered too slow for practical use, forcing a trade-off for faster, sub-optimal distributed methods.
 Our work eliminates this compromise.
-By leveraging a combination of supervised and self-supervised learning, our approach achieves the best of both worlds: it generates optimal, fixed-final-time trajectories for tens of robots at near-real-time speeds.
-This makes it possible to coordinate entire teams of robots in milliseconds, ensuring they meet precise timing constraints.
-Our method's speed also unlocks new operational paradigms, such as centrally managing and coordinating multiple, geographically separate robot teams in parallel within the same warehouse.
+By leveraging a combination of supervised and self-supervised learning, our approach achieves the best of both worlds: it generates high quality (in terms of smoothness, arc length), fixed-final-time trajectories for tens of robots at near-real-time speeds.
+This makes it possible to coordinate entire teams of robots in milliseconds, ensuring that they meet precise timing constraints.
+The speed of our method also unlocks new operational paradigms, such as centralizing and coordinating multiple geographically separate robot teams in parallel within the same warehouse.